benthecoder/blog/posts/szday1.md

 - wish I can read a chinese book without feeling like I'm doing a test
 - I wanna sit in a bookstore all day
 - Wow they made Ghibli into books
-- How do people internet in China i cant dont know how to use the internet at all without a vpn
+- How do people internet in China i don't know how to use the internet at all without a vpn
+- china TV (Xiaomi) is very interesting, it's like tiktok their interface is very addictive